Meet the ISOS Executive Board

 ISOS Communications Lead

-Isaac Amanquarnor is an occupational therapy lecturer at the School of Health and Social Wellbeing, University of the West of England (UWE).
-He has a BSc. in occupational therapy from the University of Ghana and a MSc. in occupational therapy from the University of Cape Town.
+Isaac Amanquarnor is a Senior Lecturer at the School of Health and Social Wellbeing, University of the West of England (UWE).
+He is a UWE Link Tutor for Hainan Medical University, China.
 He has experience in community occupational therapy, and occupational therapy teaching and learning.
-He was the past organizer for the Occupational therapy association of Ghana (OTAG) in 2018/2019.
-Currently he’s a member of the OTAG scientific committee responsible for organizing conferences and seeing to research activities of the organization.
+His scholarship is mostly in the integration of spirituality into health and social care and the integration of community development principles in health and social care.
+Currently he’s a member of the OTAG scientific committee responsible for organising conferences and seeing to research activities of the organisation.
 Also, He is a subcommittee member of the OTAG- AKROFI grant – a grant office which was established to enhance occupational therapy/science research in Ghana.
-Isaac’s research interest includes emancipatory disability research, Spirituality in Health and Social Care (particularly occupational therapy/science), Relevance of conceptual metaphor in person centered practice and socially transformative practice, and community development practice.